troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 Purge expired entries from the cache.
 This is _not_ needed for Redis and is inefficient for many other cache backend drivers (such as File) and not implemented at all in some other drivers.
+* --cache-root-dir=str
+For File backend, specify the root directory in to which cache files are placed.
+Default is a per-user directory in the temporary file storage.

 Extra Options
 -------------